trapexit/mergerfs/README.md

 1) if no errors: return 0 (success)
 2) return first error

-Older version of mergerfs would return success if any success occurred but for unlink and rmdir there are downstream assumptions that, while not impossible to occur, can confuse some software.
+Older versions of mergerfs would return success if any success occurred but for unlink and rmdir there are downstream assumptions that, while not impossible to occur, can confuse some software.

 ### others

-For search functions there is always a single thing acted on and as such whatever return value that comes from the single function call is returned.
+For search functions, there is always a single thing acted on and as such whatever return value that comes from the single function call is returned.